camptocamp/puppet-lint-roles_and_profiles-check/README.md

 ## Usage

-This plugin provides a new checks to `puppet-lint`.
+This plugin provides new checks to `puppet-lint`.

 ### node_definition

 **--fix support: No**

-This check will raise a warning is your node definition does not contain only a role declaration.
+This check will raise a warning if your node definition does not contain only a role declaration.

 ```
 WARNING: expected only one role declaration